-- Take your new Philips Hue Dimmer switch close to each light or lamp you need to control and hold the on button in for a few seconds until the globe flashes.
+- Take your new Philips Hue Dimmer switch close to each light or lamp you need to control and hold the on the button for a few seconds until the globe flashes.
 You have to be very close like within 30cm of the light.
 This will make sure you pair the correct globe.

 - Test out the old and new Hue dimmer switch to make sure it turns on the correct group of globes.
 If not just do step 3 again.

-Thats all you need to do to pair 2 dimmer switches together.
-Now you can use any one to control your lights.
+That’s all you need to do to pair 2 dimmer switches together.
+Now you can use anyone to control your lights.

 Unpairing Lights From the Hue Dimmer Switch